grpc/grpc-go/cmd/protoc-gen-go-grpc/README.md

   protoc --go-grpc_out=. --go-grpc_opt=require_unimplemented_servers=false[,other options...] \
 ```

+**Using of --go-grpc_out and --go-grpc_opt**
+- `--go-grpc_out=<output-directory>`: This option specifies the output directory for the generated Go gRPC code.
+The value should be the directory where you want the generated files to be placed (e.g., `.` for the current directory).
+- `--go-grpc_opt=<options>`: This option is used to pass additional settings for code generation, such as configuring compatibility behavior or specifying file path rules.
+Multiple options can be passed by separating them with commas.

 Note that this is not recommended, and the option is only provided to restore
 backward compatibility with previously-generated code.